Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 Because often people from minority communities want to live near a mosque and get their halal food.

-It's like I don't think that's communities plural.
+It's like, I don't think that's communities plural.

 The Romanians and Bulgarians and the Hindus and the Sikhs.

-For me, it's the um thoughtlessness of it all in the sense that if it was white flight and people trying to avoid people who are different from them, it would be called racism.
+For me, it's the thoughtlessness of it all in the sense that if it was white flight and people trying to avoid people who are different from them, it would be called racism.

-At least six thousand rent control homes.
+At least 6,000 rent control homes.

 So he's promising 40,000 new council houses to make sure that people can live around their own kin.